littlebenlittle/littlebenlittle.github.io/site/blog/15-Data-Sharing.md

 Data is always a lossy representation of reality.
-Even our body can't keep track of every little input it receives from our phyiscal sense.
+Even our body can't keep track of every little input it receives from our physical sense.
 We can't expect much more from our little computers with their puny terabytes of data.
 Choosing how to represent and use data is philisophical and moral pursuit.
 Don't take it lightly!